Orb Catcher

 How the Visuals Work

-The trick from the paper is this: start with a smooth noise field, treat it as a potential field, then take its curl.
-In 2D, that turns one scalar value into a velocity:
+The paper’s basic trick is to start with smooth noise and take its curl.
+In 2D, that turns one value into a direction and speed:

 psi = perlin(x * scale, y * scale, time) * amplitude